Achievable logoAchievable logo

 Reticulocytosis seen Reticulocytosis seen

-Rarely, some patients may have mixed AIHA and show both warm and cold antibodies.
+Rarely, some patients have mixed AIHA with both warm and cold antibodies.
 Treatment of AIHA depends on severity and type.
 Corticosteroids, rituximab, avoiding cold exposure, cyclosporine, splenectomy and blood transfusions are used as therapy.

-2. Drug-induced hemolytic anemia or DIHA: It is caused by drug-related antibodies that cause RBC breakdown.
-DIHA can be differentiated from AIHA by the fact that the disease goes into remission on discontinuation of the offending drug.
+2. Drug-induced hemolytic anemia or DIHA: DIHA is caused by drug-related antibodies that lead to RBC breakdown.
+A key point is that DIHA can be differentiated from AIHA because it typically goes into remission after discontinuation of the offending drug.

 Following mechanisms are seen: